alecramsay/pg/docs/_pages/background.markdown

     > \[census.gov\](https://www2.census.gov/geo/tiger/TIGER2020/TABBLOCK20/)
     > on 10/06/22.

--   The VTD shapefiles come from
+-   The precinct shapefiles come from
     > https://www2.census.gov/geo/tiger/TIGER2020PL/LAYER/VTD/2020/.

--   The precinct (VTD) to block mapping files came from
+-   The precinct to block mapping files came from
     > https://www.census.gov/geographies/reference-files/time-series/geo/block-assignment-files.html.

--   The Name Lookup tables for friendly precinct (VTD) names are from
+-   The Name Lookup tables for friendly precinct names are from
     > https://www.census.gov/geographies/reference-files/time-series/geo/name-lookup-tables.html

 Due to the size of these files, none are stored in a GitHub repository,